Chapter 12. Competition and Cooperation in Our Social Worlds

 We believe in the importance of fairness in part because if we did not, then we would be forced to accept the fact that life is unpredictable and that negative things can occur to us at any time.
 Believing in fairness allows us to feel better because we can believe that we get what we deserve and deserve what we get.
 These beliefs allow us to maintain control over our worlds.
 To believe that those who work hard are not rewarded and that accidents happen to good people forces us to concede that we too are vulnerable.

 Because we believe so strongly in fairness, and yet the world is not always just, we may distort our perceptions of the world to allow us to see it as more fair than it really is.
 One way to create a “just world” is to reinterpret behaviors and outcomes so that the events seem to be fair.
-Indeed Melvin Lerner and his colleagues (Lerner, 1980) found one way that people do this is by interpreting the negative outcomes that occur to others internally so that it seems that they deserved them.
+Indeed Melvin Lerner and his colleagues (Lerner, 1980) found one way that people do this is by blaming the victim: interpreting the negative outcomes that occur to others internally so that it seems that they deserved them.
 When we see that bad things have happened to other people, we tend to blame the people for them, even if they are not at fault.
 Thus we may believe that poor people deserve to be poor because they are lazy, that crime victims deserve to be victims because they were careless, and that people with AIDS deserve their illness.
 In fact, the more threatened we feel by an apparent unfairness, the greater is our need to protect ourselves from the dreadful implication that it could happen to us, and the more we disparage the victim.

 Reactions to Unfairness